Quantum many-body scarring from Kramers-Wannier duality: Entanglement Profile and fidelity loss

-It is also worth to stress, that although one may be tempted to consider higher order corrections in the perturbative series, this does not help.
-Curiously, it makes the predictions worse.
-This is due to the fact that at any order higher than the first, the perturbative series will include terms like $\frac{\braket{\mc T|V|\mc T}}{E_{\mc S}-E_{\mc T}}$, which are unavoidably divergent.
-Therefore, surprisingly, the nice agreement of numerical results and perturbation theory is restricted to first order.
-Finally, we also present the plot of the entanglement entropy versus energy for different and fixed values of the $\lambda$ coupling as we interpolate from the $H_D$ Hamiltonian to the $H_{ND}$.
-From the plots in Fig. \ref{fig:entanglement-fidelity}, we can observe that as we increase the coupling both states remain at relatively small entropy in comparison to the rest of the states at nearby energies, then the antisymmetric scar (in the figure labeled as scar 2) thermalizes first, going up in entropy.
-Meanwhile, the symmetric scar (labeled as scar 1) survives a bit longer, but eventually hybridizes as the perturbation gets larger.
+To compute the fidelity numerically at finite system sizes, we examine the behavior of the bipartite entanglement entropy.
+In the limits $\lambda \to 0$ and $\lambda \to \infty$, the model hosts exact scar states at zero energy.
+Motivated by this, we search for states with anomalously low entanglement entropy within a finite energy window of excited states.
+For clarity, we display this procedure explicitly in Fig.\ref{fig:entanglement-fidelity}.
+As the perturbation $\lambda$ increases, the entanglement of the scar states grows until these states become indistinguishable from the thermal bulk of the entanglement profile.
+The data shown in Fig.\ref{fig:entanglement-fidelity} complements the fidelity-loss results discussed in Sec.\ref{sec: fidelity loss}.
+We can observe that as we increase the coupling both states remain at relatively small entropy in comparison to the rest of the states at nearby energies, then the antisymmetric scar (in the figure labeled as scar 2) thermalizes first, going up in entropy.
+Meanwhile, the symmetric scar (labeled as scar 1) survives a bit longer, but eventually hybridizes as the perturbation gets larger.For $\lambda>0$, a two-fold degenerate subspace (highlighted by the blue circles) persists due to the preserved $\mathbb{Z}_2$ symmetry.
+However, the two states in this subspace exhibit different entanglement entropies.
+Notably, at $\lambda = 0.20$, one scar state remains identifiable, whereas for $\lambda \gtrsim 0.22$ no low-entanglement states are found.
+This transition aligns with the sharp drop in fidelity shown in Fig.\ref{Fig: Fid_loss_theory}.